 - Emissions that may be released during cleaning and methods to protect personnel and the environment.

 - The proposed method of disposing of spent cleaners, equipment to be used and personnel to be involved.

 - Material Safety Data Sheets/Safety Precautions

 Internal Cleaning Contractor shall use only materials and process(es) approved by the contractor.

 The internal cleaning contractors are solely responsible for all cleaning operations such as supervision, labor, cleaner storage, pumping equipment, filters, holding tanks, hoses, on-site laboratory, analytical testing, and each and every item of expense.

 Chemical solutions shall not be introduced into piping systems or equipment unless high-point vents and low-point drains are available to ensure proper filling and complete removal of solutions.

 When circulating fluids through an assembled piping system, vessels, exchangers, compressors, etc. shall be positively isolated by blinds.
-Extreme care shall be exercised to prevent the entry of any cleaning chemical or vapors into any part of the machinery.
+Extreme care shall be exercised to prevent the entry of any cleaning chemicals or vapors into any part of the machinery.

 Components of piping designated to be chemically cleaned shall be examined before fabrication, and, where necessary, mechanically and/or physically cleaned (e.g. by scraping, wire brushing, blasting with abrasive, steam cleaning, or shot jet cleaning) to remove loose scale, foreign matter, and protective coatings, which may otherwise make satisfactory chemical cleaning impossible, before fabrication commences.

 Company-approved procedures shall be used for mechanical/physical cleaning In using mechanical or physical methods, great care shall be taken not to damage the equipment being cleaned.

-Following mechanical and/or physical cleaning, the piping shall be inspected to ensure that the internal surfaces are free of weld spatter, grinding debris, abrasives, dust, loose materials, etc. All open ends shall then be temporarily sealed to prevent the ingress of foreign matter pending the chemical cleaning operation.
+Following mechanical and/or physical cleaning, the piping shall be inspected to ensure that the internal surfaces are free of weld spatter, grinding debris, abrasives, dust, loose materials, etc. All open ends shall then be temporarily sealed to prevent the ingress of a foreign matter pending the chemical cleaning operation.

 Field chemical cleaning materials shall generally be limited to biodegradable detergent cleaners and/or citric acid-based cleaners.